Joe Martin (orangutan): 1919: Escapes and Al Santell incident

-A July news item told a tale of Joe Martin protecting the weak from the strong.
-In this case, while on a William S. Campbell comedy, the scene called for a "hard-fried miner" to discipline a child by spanking.
-The scene choreography was such that the child was not actually hurt, "But it looked real to Joseph.
-His monkeyship had taken a fancy to the kiddie and it grieved him to see him paddled.
-Stepping down from his chair, Joe rushed the offending player.
+While filming a William S. Campbell comedy, Joe Martin was present during a scene in which a "hard-fried miner" spanked a child.
+While the scene's choreography prevented the child from being injured, it reportedly appeared realistic to Joe Martin, who confronted the actor: "Stepping down from his chair, Joe rushed the offending player.
 He grappled him around the ankles and tripped him up with a flying tackle that would have done wonders for a collegiate pigskinner.
-Having upset his victim, Joe stood over him, grinning evilly with long, barbed teeth and gathered the little kid to his hairy breast with his free arm.
-While the scene was being retaken, Joe was taken for an automobile ride."
+Having upset his victim, Joe stood over him, grinning evilly with long, barbed teeth and gathered the little kid to his hairy breast with his free arm."

 The Los Angeles Times published advertorial photos of Joe Martin behind the wheel of a Kissel automobile and claimed that he had learned to drive.
 The content was created by Western Motor Company, Kissel distributors, and was designed to show that driving was easy.
 The paper also claimed that Joe Martin had recently ridden in an airplane piloted by a barnstormer contracted to Universal, Lt.
 Ormer Locklear.

 In November 1919, Joe Martin attacked his director.
-In a Camera! column written by Harry Burns (who would himself later direct Joe Martin), it was reported that "Al Santell is nursing a badly lacerated hand and foot after having a none-too-friendly set-to with Joe Martin, the ourangoutang out at the Universal studio, where Al is directing the animal."
+In a Camera! column, Harry Burns (who would go on to direct Joe Martin) reported that "Al Santell is nursing a badly lacerated hand and foot after having a none-too-friendly set-to with Joe Martin."
 As reported in 1920, Al Santell "remonstrated" with Joe about slamming a door too hard and breaking the set, so Joe Martin caught "him by the ankle...took him over and rolled him down the stairs."
 According to one newspaper report, in his fall down two flights of stairs, Santell suffered "a badly wrenched arm, a cut on the cheek, a sprained leg and numerous bruises.
 Joe Martin assured the director that it was merely a disciplinary measure and that there was no malice behind the act."